thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

 cargo build --release
 ```

-This will build the thin-edge binaries in the target/release directory.
+This will build the thin-edge.io binaries in the target/release directory.
 You will then need to move each binary to `/usr/bin` or an equivalent location in $PATH.
-A minimal thin-edge installation requires three components:
+A minimal thin-edge.io installation requires three components:

 - tedge CLI
 - tedge agent